Nashville Waffle House shooting

 2018 mass shooting in Tennessee, U.S.

-On April 22, 2018, a mass shooting occurred at a Waffle House restaurant in the Antioch neighborhood of Nashville, Tennessee, United States, when 29-year-old Travis Jeffrey Reinking fatally shot four people and injured two others with an AR-15 style rifle.
+On April 22, 2018, a mass shooting occurred at a Waffle House restaurant in the Antioch neighborhood of Nashville, Tennessee, United States, when 29-year-old Travis Jeffrey Reinking opened fire, and in result, he fatally shot four people and injured two others with a Bushmaster Manufactured AR-15–style rifle.
 Another two people were injured by broken glass.
 Reinking was rushed by an unarmed customer, James Shaw Jr., who wrestled the rifle away and stopped the shooting spree.
 Reinking was captured on April 23, ending a 34-hour manhunt.

 Due to severe schizophrenia, Reinking was initially found incompetent to stand trial and committed to a mental hospital for treatment.
 Later that decision was changed and Reinking was put on trial for four counts of first degree premeditated murder on January 31, 2022.
 He was convicted of the charges on February 4, 2022.

 Perpetrator

-Travis Reinking was a construction worker from Morton, Illinois.
+Travis Reinking was a construction worker from Morton, Illinois, near Peoria.
 He had a history of erratic conduct, paranoia and delusions, and was particularly obsessed with pop singer Taylor Swift.
 At one point, he confused his coworkers by saying that he was gay while also claiming that he had plans to marry Taylor Swift.
 In May 2016, sheriff's deputies in Tazewell County responded to a call from Reinking's parents in the parking lot of a drugstore, where a paramedic said Reinking had delusions that Swift was personally stalking him and hacking his phone and bank accounts.
 The report noted: "Travis is hostile toward police and does not recognize police authority.
 Travis also possesses several firearms."

 In 2017, Reinking lived in an apartment above his father's crane rental business in Tremont, Illinois.
 He worked as a crane operator for another company, but quit his job in March 2017 because he believed police were following him, and that his "last chance" to marry Taylor Swift was soon approaching.
 In June 2017, an employee of his father's business called police, saying Reinking had come downstairs carrying a rifle, wearing a pink dress, and using an expletive before tossing the rifle in his trunk and leaving the building.
 On another occasion around the same time, a public pool director called police to report Reinking had come to the pool in a "pink women's housecoat" and then exposed himself to lifeguards.